IMAP,POP,and SMTP Overview

 IMAP works on two ports –

-Port 993 – you need this to connect using IMAP securely
+• Port 993– needed to connect using IMAP securely